 Newer cars are safer than older cars because of the improvements in technology over the years.
 Recently built cars better protect you and your passengers if you have an accident due to improved crumple zones, seat belts and numerous airbags.
 They’re also more equipped to help you avoid an accident in the first place thanks to anti lock brakes, electronic stability control and new technology like lane departure warnings and blind spot assist.

 The downside with these modern safety systems is they can be expensive to repair if they go wrong.
 If you have a warning light showing a fault at the time of your MOT, it’ll be the cause of a failure.
-At the JCB Group, our cars are typically no older than 3 years.
+At the JCB Group, our used cars are typically no older than 3 years.

 You can get a bargain by choosing a car with high mileage.
 Whether or not this is a problem will depend on what you’re going to use your car for.
-If you’re only going to be driving a few miles each day or only using it at weekends, a high mileage car that’s been well maintained will probably be ok.
-However, if you’re commuting to work each day and are going to rack up the miles there’s not much point buying a car with 150,000+ miles as it won’t have much life left in it.
+If you’re only going to be driving a few miles each day or only using it at weekends, a high mileage car that’s been well maintained will probably be OK.
+However, if you’re commuting to work each day and are going to rack up the miles there’s not much point buying a car with 100,000+ miles as it won’t have much life left in it.